lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 The primary motivation for this method is to address the limitations of traditional certificate management approaches, which often lack flexibility, scalability, and seamless update capabilities.
 By leveraging this mechanism, subscribers can achieve cryptographic agility by facilitating the transition between different algorithms or X.509 certificate types.
 Operational redundancy is enhanced by enabling the use of backup certificates and minimizing the impact of primary certificate expiration or CA infrastructure failures.

 The approach ensures backward compatibility with existing systems and leverages established mechanisms, such as the subjectInfoAccess extension, to enable seamless integration.
-It does not focus on identity assurance between the primary and secondary certificates, deferring such considerations to complementary mechanisms.

 --- middle